-Grounding pin 10 of the DA-15S serial data receptacle results in a protocol compatible with some navigation devices manufactured by Trimble and Garmin.
+Grounding pin 7 of the 9 pin connector results in a protocol compatible with some navigation devices manufactured by Trimble and Garmin.
 The Digitizer will send a ten-byte message.
 The message begins with ALT followed by a space and five altitude bytes; concluding with a carriage return.
 (9600bps, 8 data bits, 1 stop bit, no parity).
 The following are examples of serial messages for Trimble or Garmin devices:

 Message Definition

-ALT -9900 C R Digitizer disabled.
+ALT 99900 ^C R Digitizer disabled.

-ALT 10500 C R Pressure Altitude 10,500 feet
+ALT 10500 ^C R Altitude 10,500 feet